Print

 Instructions

-2. Make the donuts: In a large bowl, whisk the flour, baking powder, baking soda, salt, cinnamon, and nutmeg together.
+2. Make the donuts: In a large bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, and nutmeg.
 Set aside.

-3. In a medium bowl, whisk the egg, brown sugar, milk, and sour cream together until smooth.
-Whisk in the melted butter and vanilla.
-Pour the wet ingredients into the dry ingredients and mix until just combined.
+3. In a medium bowl, whisk together the egg, brown sugar, milk, and sour cream/yogurt until smooth.
+Add the melted butter and vanilla, whisking until fully combined.
+Pour the wet ingredients into the dry ingredients and stir until just combined.
 Do not overmix.
-The batter will be very thick.
+The batter will be thick.

-7. Top the donuts: Combine the sugar and cinnamon in a medium bowl.
-Dip the donuts in the melted butter, then dunk into the cinnamon sugar mixture, coating all sides.
+6. Coat the donuts: Combine the sugar and cinnamon in a medium bowl.
+Dip the donuts in the melted butter, then dunk in the cinnamon-sugar mixture, coating all sides.

 Notes